About Us

 Samuel Kohtala

-Neuropharmacology of rapid acting antidepressant drugs, neurotrophic signaling pathways, protein phosphorylation
+Samuel is focused on the neuropharmacology of rapid acting antidepressant drugs, shared neurobiological mechanisms, neurotrophic signaling pathways, and protein phosphorylation

 Okko Alitalo